Great Forest Orcs

 In Autumn 381YE, they proposed that their woodcutters would work the trees in the Thimble for the Empire in return for a bounty of four wains of weirwood each season.
 Doing so would mean that the entire cost of running the Thimble would be negated while the agreement was in place - but the output of the grove would be reduced by four wains per season.
 They Orcs could then use the weirwood they gained to create herb gardens and similar of their own in Therunin.
 After some deliberation, the Imperial Senate agreed to their suggestion.

 The Great Forest Orcs also suggested that they might use their mastery of weirwood to construct a fortification in Therunin - the Holt of the Oak.
 While the Empire builds forts only with white granite, the Great Forest orcs possess the ability to do so with weirwood.
 If the Empire would provide the materials needed then the Great Forest Orcs would carry out the construction and would then operate and maintain the fortification (in effect it is ceded to them) for the duration of their stay in the territory.
 Once they were able to return home, then the fortification would be ceded back to the Empire.
-The Imperial Senate accepted their offer, but thus far no materials have been provided and so no work has begun.
+The Imperial Senate accepted their offer, and after some initial hiccups the unique fortification was completed shortly before the Winter Solstice 383YE.

 Most of the Great Forest Orcs apothecaries and physics have been killed, lost in battle to the Druj (or in some cases the Dawnish).
 Those that survived were forced to abandon their herb gardens when they fled south - but there seems to be a strong tradition of herb lore among them that they are keen to rebuild.
 One of their herbalists visited Anvil during the Autumn Equinox 381YE to sell some potions.
 Experienced apothecaries who examined the potions confirmed that they had not seen anything like them before - it is possible that the potions are entirely unknown in Imperial Lore.
 It is not clear whether the Great Forest orcs know how to make these potions or they are simply a legacy of their enslavement by the Druj.
 If they do, it might be possible to persuade them to share their knowledge with the Empire.